Jim Henson’s The Animal Show With Stinky And Jake

 The Creature Shop also did the animatronics for Animal Farm, on which John Stephenson worked.

-Louise Gold, and, Steve Whitmire,
+Louise Gold, and, Steve Whitmire, along with

 Dave Goelz had previously done voice-work for the UK Co-Production of Fraggle Rock (as well as puppeteering on the main show).